Comprehensive vs. Basic Travel Insurance

 • You're traveling with family members who have chronic health conditions

 Insurers structure their basic and comprehensive tiers differently.
-Compare actual coverage limits for emergency medical, evacuation, trip cancellation, and baggage protection.
-Check which add-ons are available and whether pre-existing condition waivers require early purchase.
-Get quotes from at least three providers and review the full policy details before buying.
+Compare coverage limits for emergency medical, evacuation, trip cancellation and baggage protection.
+Check available add-ons and whether pre-existing condition waivers require purchase within 14 to 21 days of your first deposit.
+Get quotes from at least three providers and review full policy details before buying.

 Basic vs. Comprehensive Travel Insurance FAQ